aaronbloomfield/pdr/labs/lab02/index.md

 Is there anything that helps you create a ListItr that points to the first or last node in the List?
 What about a way to retrieve each node's value from the iterator?

+**When printing out the elements of the list, separate them with a space and use a newline after the last element.
+If the list happens to be empty, just print out a newline.** See the sample output section for an example of the formatting.

 #### Compiling ####
 When compiling your code, you must remember to compile all of your .cpp files in one line: